-- When it comes to revision or homework, children will be easier to focus if they are standing up as opposed to sitting down.
+When it comes to revision or homework, children will find it easier to focus if they are standing up as opposed to sitting down.
 This is thought to improve retention and comprehension as their body will be more connected and engaged in the learning process and whatever objective they are trying to achieve.
-Standing desks are a great investment if possible but, failing that, breakfast bars and kitchen islands can make a fine replacement.
+Standing desks are a great investment if possible but, breakfast bars and kitchen islands can be suitable replacements.

 In the Classroom

-Here at St Peter’s, we also try to accommodate the various learning types to the best of our abilities so that each pupil can make the most of the fantastic education they are experiencing.
-Here are some of the ways we help to optimise the classroom environment for a Kinaesthetic learner.
+Here at St Peter’s Prep, an independent primary school, we try to accommodate the various learning types to the best of our abilities so that each pupil can make the most of the fantastic education they are experiencing.
+Here are some of the ways we help to optimise the classroom environment for a kinaesthetic learner.